 The LDR Misfire Monitor uses a low-data-rate crankshaft position signal, (i.e. one position reference signal at 10 deg BTDC for each cylinder event).
+Distributor ignition systems utilize a dedicated misfire detection sensor.
+Electronic Distributorless Ignition Systems use the 36-tooth wheel mounted on the front of the engine.

 The PCM calculates crankshaft rotational velocity for each cylinder from this crankshaft position signal.
 The acceleration for each cylinder can then be calculated using successive velocity values.
 The changes in overall engine rpm are removed by subtracting the median engine acceleration over a complete engine cycle.
 The resulting deviant cylinder acceleration values are used in evaluating misfire in the "General Misfire Algorithm Processing" section below.

-"Profile correction" software is used to "learn" and correct for mechanical inaccuracies in crankshaft tooth spacing under de-fueled engine conditions (requires three 60 to 40 mph no-braking decels after Keep Alive Memory has been reset).
+On some vehicles, "profile correction" software is used to "learn" and correct for mechanical inaccuracies in crankshaft tooth spacing under de-fueled engine conditions (requires three 60 to 40 mph no-braking decels after Keep Alive Memory has been reset).
 These learned corrections improve the high-rpm capability of the monitor for most engines.
 The misfire monitor is not active until a profile has been learned.